-Northern Lake Malawi, Tanzania
+Northern Lake Malawi, Malawi

 Lake Malawi is the third biggest in Africa and the eighth biggest in the world, located between Malawi, Mozambique and Tanzania.
-The lake offers fantastic snorkelling and diving adventures and its tropical waters contain more species of fish than any other lake on earth.
+The lake offers fantastic snorkelling and diving adventures and it’s tropical waters contain more species of fish than any other lake on earth.
 These fish support the locals who rely on the lake for survival, using mokoros (dug-out canoes) to set out massive nets.
-There is a massive variety of different ethnic groups dwelling in this area and as a result, there are plenty of dialects to be learned and spoken.
+There is a huge variety of different ethnic groups dwelling in this area and as a result, there are plenty of dialects to be learnt and spoken.
 Majority of these groups are Christians due to the countless missionaries who passed through the area, whilst the remainder have maintained their traditional belief systems.

 The death of this remarkable explorer revived the desire in other missionaries to come to Malawi and, after they finally finished setting up missions in various malaria-ridden areas, they constructed a malaria-free mission in the highlands of the eastern escarpment, aptly named Livingstonia.
 This particular mission is still operational today and is open to visitors willing to embark on a strenuous hike in order to reach it.
-Because of the relative difficulty of this 6-8 hour trek to the mission, you should be sure to partake in it only if you feel you are truly fit enough to brave the steep slopes and boiling temperatures.
+Because of the difficulty of this 6-8 hour trek to the mission, you should be sure to partake in it only if you feel you are truly fit enough to brave the steep slopes and boiling temperatures.

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

-Included Highlight: Local Village Visit
+Included Highlight: Malawi Village Tour